annguyen-git/onprem-sql-mapping-system/README.md

 ## Prerequisites
 - Oracle Database with PL/SQL support.
 - Permissions to run stored procedures and manage tables in the target database.

-## Usage
-- Initial Setup: Configure source and target tables in the database.
-- Run ETL Procedures: Execute the main PL/SQL procedures for data mapping and reconciliation.
-- Monitor Results: Review tables for matched, unmatched, and conflict data as output by the ETL process.